ncasuk/ncas-energy-balance-1-software/README.rst

     $ git clone https://github.com/ncasuk/ncas-energy-balance-1-software.git
     $ cd ncas-energy-balance-1-software

-In order to use the scripts, create a virtual environment and install the requirements:
+In order to use the scripts, create a virtual environment and install the package:

 .. code-block:: console

     $ python -m venv venv
     $ source venv/bin/activate
-    $ pip install -r requirements.txt
+    $ pip install -e .

 Sometimes there can be a problem installing numpy on Raspberry Pi.
 The troubleshooting page for this is: https://numpy.org/devdocs/user/troubleshooting-importerror.html